 There are several steps involved in Fenway’s Alternative Insemination Program.

-First, you and your partner or support person need to attend an AI Orientation.
+First, you and your partner, spouse, or support person need to attend an AI Orientation.
 At the Orientation we discuss the basics of fertility, charting your menstrual cycles and methods of predicting ovulation.
 Screening and selection of donors (known or anonymous), ordering sperm, various methods of insemination, and some of the emotional and legal issues to consider before starting the AI process are also covered.
 We will send you home with a comprehensive packet containing information on how to continue your preparations for insemination.

 Next, chart your menstrual cycles for three (3) months by monitoring your basal body temperature (BBT), note changes in your cervical mucus and cervix, and practice using an ovulation prediction kit.
 Basal body thermometers and ovulation prediction kits are available at your local pharmacy.
 (Out of town clients are encouraged to chart for three (3) months before attending the orientation.
 If your charting is done, we can schedule all required appointments for you while you are in town for the orientation.
 We will be happy to answer any questions about charting and using the ovulation prediction kit via phone conversations prior to your visit.)